-Working in Frankfurt
+Work in Frankfurt

-Just like any other city - there is a number of different possibilities open to you when it comes to chosing a place to live.
+Just like any other city - there is a number of different possibilities open to you when it comes to choosing a place to live.
 Whether you choose to live alone or share an apartment inside or perhaps outside the city - there is always something there for you to look into.

 Cost of Living here in Frankfurt

-Milk (1Litre) €0.84 Eggs (12) €2.22
+Milk (1Litre) €0.80 Eggs (12) €2.20

-Potatoes (1KG) €1.45 White Bread €1.59
+Potatoes (1KG) €1.38 White Bread €1.25

-Almost every tram stops at the main station in Frankfurt and within a few minutes another tram arrives, so you will never need to worry about missing your ride.
-As we are all about working abroad - we know that some of you would probably be using the tram on a weekly basis.
+Almost every tram stops at the main station in Frankfurt and within a few minutes another tram arrives, so you will never need to worry about missing your ride or being late to work.
+As we are all about life and work abroad - we know that some of you would probably be using the tram on a weekly basis.
 So if you want to get to work that little bit faster we would recommend looking into going for the monthly pass which costs around €85.00.

-For those who love the night and to party there is plenty of bars and clubs to boogy down in.
+Frankfurt Opera offers different events, from classical to entertainment.
+For those who love the night and to party there is plenty of bars and clubs to boogie down in.

 Frankfurt has a great zoo too, with more than 4,500 animals to see and the botanic garden is something you would not want to miss.
-Like we said earlier the River Main is paked with museums for you to wander around in and before we go, you should know that Frankfurt a number of events where they use fireworks to celebrate several times a year.
+Like we said earlier the River Main is packed with museums for you to wander around in and before we go, you should know that Frankfurt a number of events where they use fireworks to celebrate several times a year.